19hours/sg-statutes/Acts/Women’s Charter.md

 92\.
 In this Part, unless the context otherwise requires —

-“appointed day” means the date of commencement of item (36) in the First Schedule to the Statutes (Miscellaneous Amendments) (No. 2) Act 2005;

 “child of the marriage” means any child of the husband and wife, and includes any adopted child and any other child (whether or not a child of the husband or of the wife) who was a member of the family of the husband and wife at the time when they ceased to live together or at the time immediately preceding the institution of the proceedings, whichever first occurred; and for the purposes of this definition, the parties to a purported marriage that is void shall be deemed to be husband and wife;

 “court” means the High Court or a Judge thereof;

 “desertion” implies an abandonment against the wish of the person charging it;

-“judgment of judicial separation” includes a decree of judicial separation granted in proceedings for judicial separation commenced before the appointed day;
+“judgment of judicial separation” includes a decree of judicial separation granted in proceedings for judicial separation commenced before 1st April 2006;

 “writ” means a writ of summons for divorce, presumption of death and divorce, judicial separation, nullity of marriage or rescission of a judgment of judicial separation, as the case may be.

+[42/2005]

 ### Jurisdiction of court in matrimonial proceedings